marcosivni/WebHigiia/model/Model.md

 After the table creation and scope definition, we can insert dataset elements with extended SQL commands.
 You can compute the multidimensional features for each dataset entry outside Higiia (by using your favorite programing language and framework) and then wrap it up with an insertion script.

-Assuming the `PcaF` features have already been extracted in our example, the insertion of the [dataset excerpt](www) is carried out by the following extended SQL commands:
+Assuming the `PcaF` features have already been extracted in our example, the insertion of the [dataset excerpt][mammo] is carried out by the following extended SQL commands:

 ```sql
 INSERT INTO Mammogram VALUES (19, 1, 'mammo/usf0019_LCC_L1_MS_B.jpg', 'Patient 1', {0.01, 0.02, 0.03}, 'left craniocaudal', 'Mass', 2, 2, 4);